alexanderkiel/gba-bridgehead-compose/README.md

 ### Connector

-You can access the Connector under http://localhost:8082 and login to it under http://localhost:8082/login.xhtml (username=admin, password=adminpass).
+You can access the Connector under http://localhost:8082 and login to it under http://localhost:8082/login.xhtml The login credentials are **admin**, **adminpass**.

 Add a Searchbroker to get and answer queries at http://localhost:8082/admin/broker_list.xhtml
 * Broker Adresse = https://search.germanbiobanknode.de/broker/